JUB-Yoush/home/src/routes/blog/jjpa-sp24.md

 inspiring,

-often imitaed,
+often imitated,

 NEVER duplicated,

-accountability partner Lee [Nordqst](https://www.instagram.com/nordqst/) herself? (look out for her comic it'll be much better then my stuff)
+accountability partner Lee [Nordqst](https://www.instagram.com/nordqst/) herself. (look out for her comic it'll be much better then my stuff)

-I'll adjust my style as I go, and try to be intentional with my markmaking.
+I'll adjust my style as I go, and try to be intentional with my mark-making.
 To go fast is to go well, and to go well is to go slow, ironically.

 Right now I'd like to get a comfortable workflow set up.
 Work through the steps it would take from ideas in my obsidian vault to a finished page I could publish.
 Thinking about how to publish it is another thing to do.
 Use webtoon? make my own site for it?
 I'd weigh out the options and see what's best for me.